2.3.1. Satellite images.

-As with buildings, when you draw bridges you must keep in mind that satellite images are taken at an angle to the ground, so there may be a discrepancy between how the surface of a bridge located above ground level looks in the image and the actual outline you want to draw.
+As with buildings, when you draw bridges you must keep in mind that satellite images are taken at an angle to the ground (rather than from directly above the map item), so there may be a discrepancy between how the surface of a bridge above ground level looks in the image and the actual outline you want to draw.
 Furthermore, the higher the bridge, the greater this discrepancy.

 In the drawing below, the clearly visible outline of the bridge floor (part of which is highlighted using an orange dotted line) is noticeably dislocated in relation to the representation of the bridge at ground level (depicted with a solid orange line).
 The green arrows show the size of this discrepancy:

 When mapping bridges, make sure to account for this discrepancy.
 Otherwise a road that runs over a dislocated bridge may be drawn where a different motorway should be, which ruins the drawing of that road network.

 In these situations, it's best to draw the road by focusing on the locations of the bridge pillars: